twineworks/collections/README.md

 `[] -> [k1] -> [k1, k2]` is not the same shape as `[] -> [k2] -> [k2, k1]`.
 The key sets are identical, but in the indexes
  of storage are different.

+## ConstShapeMaps

+ConstShapeMaps are like ShapeMaps whose shape can never change after construction.
+They are useful as records, when the record structure is fixed, but only known at runtime.

+ConstShapeMaps differ from regular ShapeMaps in the following ways:
+  - Attempts to change the shape in any way throw runtime exceptions.
+  - All shape keys are present as keys.
+There is no separate tracking of shape and keyset.
+  - If a key is not set, its value is null.
+  - There is no insertion order of keys, therefore key order is not defined.
+  - They do not implement the java.util.Map interface.

+## Batches

+Batches are array-backed non-synchronized high performance FIFO queues.
+They are useful for passing batches of records between consumers and producers that must be processed in order, producers and consumers are giving it a single pass to fill and consume the whole batch.